FAAM-146/faam-data/faam_data/docs/main/introduction.rst

 Standard Versioning
 -------------------

-This standand has major and minor versions, which are incremented using the following rules:
+This standard has major and minor versions, which are incremented using the following rules:

 * Major version: Incremented when a change is made that is not backwards compatible.
 This includes: